Alta Help Center

 Monitoring Alerts

 Click the notification bell icon next to your site’s name in the top right corner.
 Here, you will be able to review the alerts generated by the IPS feature.
-Use the trash bin icon to instruct the Route10 that the associated signature should be allowed instead of blocked.
-The eye icon relates to the alerts themselves, and will stop logging the matched activity while continuing to block the traffic coming into your network.
-If you want to undo any of those changes to the alerts or blocking, then use Reset Ignored Rules from the settings page above.
+Use the trash bin icon to delete the IDS alert.
+The eye icon relates to the rules themselves and will stop matching and blocking traffic that matches this rule.
+If you have Block Duration set, you will have a 3rd stop sign icon.
+Clicking this will unblock the IP pair that would otherwise be blocked for the entire block duration time frame

 Related to